aiaay/card-mm-rl/README.md

-# Card-Sum Market Making RL
+# Card-Sum Market Taking RL

 A reproducible research codebase for studying market-taking strategies in a stylized card-sum market with realistic microstructure (Tier-2 liquidity, impact, events).